-Founded in September 2003, APET SPCA is a duly certified 501© (3) non-profit Texas corporation that has relied on private funding for operating its animal care and rescue mission.
+Founded in September 2003, APET SPCA is a duly certified 501© (3) non-profit Texas corporation that has relied on private funding for operating its animal care center.
 APET SPCA is located in Mineola, Texas, which is in the southern part of Wood County.

 Wood County has one of the highest rates of abandoned dogs and cats in Texas.
 Currently, there is a need to shelter these animals until they can be rehabilitated and placed into loving homes through adoption, or be transferred to a partner rescue shelter.

 In order to decrease the over-population, APET SPCA offers an active low-cost spay/neuter program to the public.
 Through neutering not only the abandoned animals, but also privately owned animals, the number of unwanted/abandoned animals in the area is greatly impacted.
 To meet the demand and reduce cost, APET SPCA applies for government grants, gives presentations to various groups, hold fundraising events with the goal of re-establishing the reduced cost spay and neuter program, which is currently on hold.